 So after all the media coverage I have had, 2010 brought a year of big change, after living with infection after infection for up to 12 years, my ulcer on my left foot developed blood poisoning.
 This meant that it had to be amputated or it would have killed me.

 I was very ill at the time and it took 6 months for me to be discharged from hospital and then I had to start all over again to gain my independence and get my life back on track.
 It is now 2012 and I am still on the road of recovery, but I have belief in myself that one day I will achieve what I need to have a full and independent life.

-So here we are in 2014 & I am still striving for independence and I will get there, I am due to get a new vehicle soon that will mean I can drive from my wheelchair.
-This will make a huge difference to my life and will mean that I can actually leave my home on my own for the first time in 4 and half years!
-I still need a new wheelchair that I can get in and out of without hurting myself, but that will hopefully be in the pipeline soon, so watch this space for pics of me whizzing around in my WAV (wheelchair Accessible Vehicle)
+In 2014 & I was still striving for independence and I will get there, I was due to get a new vehicle that will mean I could drive from my wheelchair.
+This made a huge difference to my life and meant I could actually leave my home on my own for the first time in 4 and half years!
+So here he is, Walter, my Wheelchair Accessible Vehicle.
+There have been a few ups and downs since we met, mainly due to problems with the adaptations, but he is certainly making my life easier.

 With more and more people being diagnosed with a PIK gene mutation, we decided that as well as providing psychological support, we also wanted to be able to financially help those living with this overgrowth condition.
 Our aim is to help by providing funding for equipment, aids and those things which will help make a persons’ life more independent and fulfilling.